 Remake doesn’t have to be a dirty word.
 Box office numbers certainly prove there’s an audience for them, and with studios ever more reliant on a sure thing – a property with a pre-programmed appeal – there’s little chance of them going away any time soon in any case.
 The horror film is perhaps more predisposed to the phenomenon than any other cinematic genre.
-This year alone we’ve seen reinterpretations of Maniac (1980), Evil Dead (1982), The Texas Chain Saw Massacre (1974) and We Are What We Are (2009), not to mention the umpteenth recent and forthcoming adaptations of Dracula (Argento’s Dracula 3D) and Frankenstein (next year’s I, Frankenstein).
+In 2013 alone we saw reinterpretations of Maniac (1980), Evil Dead (1982), The Texas Chain Saw Massacre (1974) and We Are What We Are (2009), not to mention the umpteenth recent and forthcoming adaptations of Dracula (Argento’s Dracula 3D) and Frankenstein (I, Frankenstein).

 Do they tend to be successful?
 Commercially?
 Sure.
 Artistically?
 I guess that depends.
 There are certainly plenty made on the cheap, eager to cash in on any goodwill and nostalgia towards their forebears.
 Others are remade for the same reason any screenplay is developed or literary source is adapted, because their respective filmmakers feel they can bring their own sensibilities or preoccupations to the project – whether it be via the means of straight homage, contemporisation or thematic transposition.

 Yet it’s a fine line to walk, particularly when tackling a property with a sizeable fanbase.
 Change too much and it’s too far away from what the audience came for, stick too close and it’s considered an exercise in redundancy.

 Each of the recommendations included here is available to view in the UK.